awps/demonstrator/readme.md

 ## Support & Donate:

 Hi.<br>
-I invested a considerably amount of time in this product.
+I invested a considerable amount of time in this product.
 And I still have a lot of work to do on it.
 See the above 'TODO' list.
 Consider making a donation if you find this product useful.
 Don't ignore this message.
 Your donation will make a difference.
 I would like to improve it as much as I can, but your support is needed.